KevinMarquette/kevinmarquette.github.io/_draft/2016-11-06-Powershell-installing-remote-software.md

         \\fileserver\share\installer.exe /silent
     }

 I used two tricks in that example that I need to point out incase you have not seen them before.
 The first is [splatting](https://technet.microsoft.com/en-us/library/jj672955.aspx) and the second is the `$using:` [scope](/2016-08-28-PowerShell-variables-to-remote-commands).
+I combine both of them when I execute this command `New-PSDrive @using:psdrive`.
+Those tricks took the hashable from my local session and splatted to the command in the remote session.

 ## Don’t use CredSSP